andredesousa/essential-quarkus-scaffold/README.md

 - **PMD** finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
 - **SpotBugs** is used to perform static analysis on Java code.
 It looks for instances of "bug patterns".

 Use `./gradlew lint` to analyze your code.
-Many problems can be automatically fixed with `./gradlew format` task.
+Many problems can be automatically fixed with `./gradlew format` command.
 Depending on our editor, you may want to add an editor extension to lint and format your code while you type or on-save.

 ## Running unit tests